VandhanaThatikrindhi/ebanking-springboot/README.md

 ## 🧪 Testing

-* Use **Postman** to test APIs
+Use **Postman** to test the APIs by sending HTTP requests.
-* Import endpoints and send JSON requests

 ---

 ## 📈 Future Enhancements

-* 🔐 Add JWT Authentication & Authorization
+* Add JWT Authentication 🔐
-* 🌐 Build frontend using React/Angular
+* Build frontend (React / Angular) 🌐
-* 📊 Add dashboard for analytics
-* ☁️ Deploy on AWS / Cloud
+* Deploy on cloud (AWS) ☁️

 ---

 ## 👩‍💻 Author

 **Vandhana Thatikrindi**

-* Java Full Stack Developer
+Aspiring Java Full Stack Developer
-* Skilled in Spring Boot, REST APIs, and Backend Development

 ---

-## ⭐ Acknowledgement
+## ⭐ Note

-This project is developed as part of learning and showcasing backend development skills using Spring Boot.
+This project is created for learning and demonstrating backend development skills using Spring Boot.

 ---